Getting Started with slk#

 A few usage examples:

-> from pyslk import pyslk as pslk
+> import pyslk

-> pslk.slk_list('/arch')
+> pyslk.list('/arch')

 permissions owner group size day month year filename